Waldewort/WaldOS/README.md

 * **Time & Location Picker**: Set custom coordinates (e.g., Earth N50.11°, E8.68°), FOV, FPS counter, and UTC timestamp.

 * **Time Speedup**: Scrub time at 1x, 100x, 1000x, or 10000x speed!

-* **Stargazing with your Crush**: You can set a time and place so you know where to look with your Crush during the night to see Ursa Minor *(Just joking, we are coders, not touching grass (or girls 😜(just joking again😂)) 😢)*.

 ## 🎨 Visuals & Features